SAP-samples/risk-explorer-execution-pocs/install-time/README.md

 ### Rust

-In Rust, the `Cargo.toml` file is used to specify package metadata as well as its direct dependencies.
+The `Cargo.toml` file is used to specify package metadata as well as its direct dependencies.
 Build scripts can be included within a package that are compiled and executed just before the package is built.
 To trigger this, the cargo build system searches for a `build.rs` script in the